trentforkert/CMake-1/Help/command/include_directories.rst

 Signalling this setting might achieve effects such as the compiler skipping warnings, or these fixed-install system files not being considered in dependency calculations - see compiler docs.

+If the ``TEXT`` option is given, the directories will be used for text-based includes in languages which differentiate between text-based includes and module-based includes.
+Currently, this is only relevant to D targets.

 Arguments to ``include_directories`` may use "generator expressions" with the syntax "$<...>".
 See the :manual:`cmake-generator-expressions(7)`